secure-device-onboard/docs/docs/iot-platform-sdk/development-guide.md

 The IOT Platform SDK consists of Owner Companion Service (OCS) that can be implemented to integrate any other device management solution.

-Both the OPS and To0Scheduler are bound to the OCS by a set of pre-defined REST contracts, as specified in the module `libocs`, that can be implemented to perform certain pre-defined tasks.
-Each REST API must carry out only the corresponding task, and must accept/return only the corresponding Message Type object.
+Both the OPS and To0Scheduler are bound to the OCS by a set of pre-defined contracts, as specified in the module `libocs`, that can be implemented to perform certain pre-defined tasks.
+The contract is backed by a set of REST APIs/interfaces, where each individual REST API/interface is tied to exactly one method from the pre-defined contract.
+Each REST API/interface carries out only the corresponding task, and accepts/returns only the corresponding Message Type object.

 The implementation of these REST contracts in an OCS can be done in any programming language.
 A sample java-based reference implementation of OCS is provided by the module `ocsfs` that uses file-system as database.
 As such, both OPS and To0Scheduler will work out-of-the-box with any implementation of OCS that supports the pre-defined REST contracts.

+!!!
+Note
+    The implementation of the pre-defined contracts can be backed by non-REST interfaces as well.
+However, this would invlove updates to both OPS and To0Scheduler to facilitate communication with the newly defined interface at OCS.
+Such a change would involve, but is not limited to, updates to existing class `RestClient.java` at both OPS and To0Scheduler.

 ## Rest Contracts between OCS (server) and OPS/To0Scheduler (client)